 The Office of the Independent Police Auditor started tracking partial performance measurement data in FY 2017.
 Once fully staffed in FY 2018, measures were refined to better reflect the agency's focus and to more effectively measure its operations.
 After opening the agency in April 2017, the Auditor began his review of two FCPD internal investigations in FY 2017.
-The Auditor started reviewing an additional nine investigations in FY 2018 and produced six reports, which include one additional report and five incident reports.
-While the number of incidents reviewed depends on the volume and type of uses of force that occur within the County, it is anticipated that the Auditor will commence a similar amount of reviews and will have completed at least 11 reports in FY 2019, which should include two additional reports and nine incident reports.
+The Auditor started reviewing an additional nine investigations in FY 2018 and produced five incident reports.
+While the number of incidents reviewed depends on the volume and type of uses of force that occur within the County, it is anticipated that the Auditor will commence a similar amount of reviews and will have completed at least nine incident reports in FY 2019.